-For the past six years, his primary focus has been breathwork, both in practice and in facilitation.
+For the past six years, his primary focus has been breathwork, both in practice and facilitation.
 His one-on-one and group sessions draw on conscious connected breathing, de-armoring bodywork, and subtle energy work, woven through a framework of nervous system attunement and relational depth.

 Somatic Alignment & Breathwork: A Guided Process of Deep Reorganization